Qrama/qrama-charms/xenial/monitoring-api/README.md

 # Installation
 This installation assumes a running version of the Sojobo-API.
 If this is not the case, one must be setup first, using the instructions provided here.

 The required charms can be found in the qrama-charms repo.
 In order to install these using the following commands, one must be in the topdir of the cloned qrama-charms repo.
+The rabbitmq-server, redis and sensu-base should be installed on the same machine as the mongodb from the Sojobo-API
 ```
 juju deploy rabbitmq-server
 juju deploy cs:~chris.macnaughton/influxdb-7
 juju deploy ./xenial/monitoring-api
 juju deploy ./xenial/sensu-base
 juju deploy ./xenial/sensu-influxdb-parser
+juju deploy ./xenial/redis
-juju deploy ./yakkety/redis
+juju deploy ./xenial/heartbeat
 juju expose rabbitmq-server
 ```
 Sensu provides it's own tool to generate all the required SSL-certificates, which are valid for 5 years.
 More info can be found here https://sensuapp.org/docs/latest/reference/ssl.html.
 Short version: